Pets of the week for May 20, 2015

-Last Week's Pets: K.C. the dog has been adopted!
-Clarabow the cat is still available.
+Last Week's Pets: Mack the dog and Carl the cat are still available.

 If you're interested in adopting one of the Pets of the Week, or seeing what other pets are available for adoption, contact the Delaware Humane Association, 701 A. Street, Wilmington, DE 19801.
 Or call (302) 571-0111